For data-driven marketing, it's essential to get customer data of the highest quality possible.

 The server-side tracking method implies collecting data first on your web server and only then sending it to a data processing platform, like Facebook Pixel.

 With server-side integration, the cookie request is sent from the server that hosts your website, and these cookies are identified as first-party.
-Ad blocks and ITP cannot impact first-party cookies, which means that the marketer gets more realistic, accurate, and full data about their customers.
+Ad blocks and ITP cannot impact first-party cookies, so you can ensure higher accuracy and completeness of customer data.

 The data received by the server can later be organized, sorted, and sent to third-party analytics tools.

 Server-side tracking provides more complete data.
 Aside from that, it allows for better control over data and better security.
-Another important thing is it ensures that your data collection process meets the requirements of data protection and transfer regulations, like Schrems II and GDPR.
+Another important thing is it ensures that your data collection process meets the requirements of privacy regulations like GDPR.

-The downside of this method is that it’s not that easy to install and will very likely require developer support.
+The downside of this method is that it's not that easy to install and will very likely require developers support.
 On the other hand, there are tools that make it accessible to non-developers.

 Difference between client-side and server-side tracking